robak86/hardwired/README.md

 #### Value helper

 For static values you can use the `value` helper.
+Under the hood it behaves exactly the same as [singleton](#singleton-definition), but there is not process of creating an instance of the definition as the value is just a static object.

 ```typescript
 import { value } from 'hardwired';